Skip to content

 Learning Outcomes:

-• Describe the importance of marketing to the hospitality and tourism industry and outline steps in the marketing process
+• Describe the importance of marketing to the hospitality and tourism industry and outline the step in the marketing process.

-• Research data and evaluate and apply hospitality and tourism case studies
+• Research data, apply, and evaluate hospitality and tourism case studies.

 This is a supervised, professional-level management assignment with a business firm, government agency or non-profit organization.
 (Prerequisite: departmental approval)